-Thirteen organizations and individuals will be honored on Monday, December 14 from 8:00 p.m. to 9:00 p.m., during The SPARK Awards 2020 special televised broadcast on WKNO/Channel 10.
-The seventh annual televised awards show will celebrate the efforts of individuals, nonprofits, corporations, and schools, in 13 different categories, who are igniting change and making a positive impact in the Greater Memphis community.
+Thirteen organizations and individuals will be honored on Monday, December 13 from 7:00 p.m. to 8:00 p.m., during The SPARK Awards 2021 special televised broadcast on WKNO/Channel 10.
+The eighth annual televised awards show will celebrate the efforts of individuals, nonprofits, corporations, and schools, in 13 different categories, who are igniting change and making a positive impact in the Greater Memphis community.
 The show will be hosted by Tracy Bethea (of 95.7 Hallelujah FM) and Rob Grayson (of WKNO-FM).
 The SPARK Awards is produced in partnership by WKNO-TV and cityCURRENT.

 Once the nomination phase ended, all nominations were provided to the Midtown Memphis Rotary Club, who served as the independent judges for the awards show.
 No preference or weighting was given to multiple nominations for the same individual or organization.
 The criteria for judging was based on taking a leadership role in initiatives or efforts that better the Greater Memphis community, volunteerism, and impact.

-100 Employees or Fewer – Start2Finish Event Management
+100 Employees or Fewer – Grind City Kicks

-Budget under $1 million – Room in the Inn - Memphis
+Budget under $1 million – Memphis Shelby PAL

-Budget Greater than $5 Million – Memphis Jewish Community Center
+Budget Greater than $5 Million – Palmer Home for Children

 “One of the things public television does best,” said Charles McLarty, WKNO President and CEO, “is to put a spotlight on positive achievement.
 This is exactly what both our monthly television series, The SPARK, and our annual televised awards show, The SPARK Awards, do.
 The SPARK Awards is all about honoring those who truly make the Mid-South a great place to live, work, and play.”

-The SPARK Awards 2020 will be rebroadcast on WKNO-TV Channel 10.1: Tuesday, December 15 at 1 a.m.; Tuesday, December 22 at 9:00 p.m.; and Wednesday, December 23 at 2 a.m.
-The program is also scheduled on WKNO-TV Channel 10.2 on Tuesday, December 15 at 8 p.m. and Wednesday, December 23 at 9 p.m.
-The show will also air statewide on the PBS TN Channel on Saturday, January 2, 2021 at 5:30 p.m. and Sunday, January 3, 2021 at 1:30 p.m.
+The SPARK Awards 2021 will be rebroadcast on WKNO-TV Channel 10.1: Tuesday, December 14 at 12 a.m. midnight; and Saturday, December 18 at 3:00 a.m.
+The program is also scheduled on WKNO-TV Channel 10.2 on Tuesday, December 14 at 7 p.m.
+The show will also air statewide on the PBS TN Channel on Saturday, January 1, 2022 at 5:00 p.m. and Sunday, January 2, 2022 at 1:00 p.m.
 TN Public Television stations cover the cities of Memphis, Jackson, Martin, Nashville, Cookeville, Knoxville, Sneedville and Chattanooga.

-Major funding for The SPARK and The SPARK Awards is provided by Lipscomb & Pitts Insurance and Champion Promotion as an additional major funder for The SPARK Awards.
-Additional funding is provided by SRVS, Meritan, Mueller Industries, United Way of the Mid-South, and My Town Movers/My Town Roofing/My Town Miracles.
+Major funding for The SPARK and The SPARK Awards is provided by Lipscomb & Pitts Insurance, a Higginbotham partner, and Champion Promotion, as an additional major funder for The SPARK Awards.
+Additional funding is provided by Meritan, United Way of the Mid-South, SRVS, and My Town Movers/My Town Roofing/My Town Miracles.
 Event support for The SPARK Awards was provided by Nolan Audio Video Solution and Mahaffey Event & Tent Rentals.
 A co-production of WKNO and cityCURRENT, The SPARK airs the third Friday of each month at 7:30 p.m. on WKNO/Channel 10.

 VIEW PAST SPARK AWARD WINNERS